WilShotton/di-cast/README.md

 ## Type checking mappings.

-To ensure the correct interface on a mapping an optional `api` property can be specified in the config object.
+To ensure the correct interface is set on a mapping an optional `api` property can be specified in the config object.

 ```
 var IMyInterface = [